 Maintenance technicians excel with customer service skills

 For current and prospective maintenance technicians, to stand out in the job pool, simply having technical knowledge and experience is unfortunately no longer enough.
-You'll need to highlight this on your resume: customer service skills.
+You'll need to highlight customer service skills on your resume.

-Customer service skills will help you stand out:
+Customer service skills help you stand out as a technician

 So much of a maintenance technician's day to day responsibilities involve interacting with others, because at the core of each job is a request from a person or people: repairing, maintaining, or replacing machinery for companies or individuals.
 In other words, customer service is built into maintenance and maintenance technicians are responsible for fulfilling the needs of whom they are working for.

 The Bureau of Labor Statistics predicts that employment opportunities for maintenance technicians and repair workers will grow 6% by the year 2024.